dshi22/CSC_paper/README.md

 The raw data are not included in this repository because they contain confidential individual-level administrative records.

-All analyses were conducted using the ECHILD database within Office for National Statistics Secure Research Service.
+All analyses were conducted using the ECHILD database within the Office for National Statistics Secure Research Service.
 Access to ECHILD data is subject to approval through the ECHILD Data Access Committee.
 Further information is available on the [ECHILD data access page](https://www.echild.ac.uk/data-access).

 ## Reproducibility

 The scripts in this repository are provided to support transparency and reproducibility of the published analyses.
-Researchers with approved access to ECHILD data should be able to reproduce the analytical workflow using the code provided.
+Researchers with approved access to ECHILD data should be able to reproduce the analyses using the code provided.